 Dr. Anju Sahay: May I interrupt?
 Sorry.
 Actually VIReC had a Cyberseminar on REDCap, so it’s there on the HSR&D archives.
 So that would also be very helpful if people want to know more about it.

 Moderator: All right, thank you.
-Okay the next question.
+Okay, the next question.
 Who gets the draft order?
 The PCP or the prescribing provider?
 What if the prescriber is a trainee who rotates away from the VA?

-Dr. Paul Heidenreich: Yeah, I think those are excellent questions and we didn’t, I will say particular for the DMS we didn’t specifically ask yet who gets that.
-I can tell you in other situations, it’s been the prescribing provider because as you can imagine for something like multiple sclerosis, which would potentially be managed by a specialist it could be very likely that the primary care provider would not do it. although some other systems have done both, particularly if you’re talking about a lab monitoring thing where you’d say both to the primary care and if separate a prescribing provider.
-But I think, yeah that’s a very good question, that you need some backup because there often is a change in providers over time.
+Dr. Paul Heidenreich: Yeah, I think those are excellent questions, and we didn’t, I will say for, particular for the DMS we didn’t specifically ask yet who gets that.
+I can tell you in other situations it’s been the prescribing provider because as you can imagine for something like multiple sclerosis, which would potentially be managed by a specialist, it could be very likely that the primary care provider would not do it.
+Now I think, although some other systems have done both, particularly if you’re talking about a lab monitoring thing where you’d say both to the primary care, and if separate, a prescribing provider.
+But I think, yeah, that’s a very good question that you need some backup because there often is a change in providers over time.

 Moderator: All right, thank you.
 We have one last question.
 What was it?
 Does the clinical dashboard distinguish between HF with reduced ejection fraction and HF with preserved ejection fraction?
 And if so, how?

 Dr. Paul Heidenreich: Yeah, I think that’s an excellent point.
 In the past it has not, but you may be aware now that nationally there is now ejection fraction data in VINCI that has been created through natural language processing of all of the clinic notes.
 And it’s been tested.
-There’s some papers out there on its validation and it’s primarily been used for research although my understand is it’s being used in the CART-CL national catheterization laboratory database at the VA. that they pull in the last ejection fraction from that.
-So there is now the potential to use that ejection fraction from that source since, while individual facilities may have that data, it’s not VISN wide in VISN 21.
+There’s some papers out there on its validation, and it’s primarily been used for research, although my understand is it’s being used in the CART-CL national catheterization laboratory database at the VA, that they pull in the last ejection fraction from that.
+So there is now the potential to use that ejection fraction from that source since, while individual facilities may have that data, it’s not VISN-wide in VISN 21.
 That’s an excellent, important question we really need to have to provide good heart failure clinical decision support.

 Moderator: All right, another question just came in for you guys.
-How can this dashboard be available for a facility from another VISN.
+How can this dashboard be available for a facility from another VISN?

-Dr. Paul Heidenreich: Well I think one can contact the pharmacy benefits management about potentially getting in touch and how one could use this. and what it would take to implement it at your facility.
+Dr. Paul Heidenreich: Well, I think one can contact the pharmacy benefits management about potentially getting in touch and how one could use this and what it would take to implement it at your facility.
 One of the promising things is nationally, pharmacy benefits management is heading towards dashboards.
-And so we’re hoping that over time it won’t be VISN level thing and that will be a growth in the national ones that will be available for everyone.
+And so we’re hoping that over time it won’t be a VISN-level thing and that will be a growth in the national ones that will be available for everyone.

 Moderator: All right, thank you both so much.
 Those are all the questions we have.
-To the audience, if you have additional questions you can contact the presenters directly.
+To the audience, if you have additional questions, you can contact the presenters directly.
 Their contact information is in the slide deck.
-You can join us for the next session in VIReC, Using Data and Information Systems in Partnered Research Cyberseminar series on Wednesday, October 24th at 12 PM Easter.
-Dr. John Piette will be here to present, “Improving Data Collection and Behavior-Change Support via Veterans’ Mobile Phones.”
+You can join us for the next session in VIReC's Using Data and Information Systems in Partnered Research Cyberseminar series on Wednesday, October 24th, at 12 PM Eastern.
+Dr. John Piette will be here to present Improving Data Collection and Behavior-Change Support via Veterans’ Mobile Phones.
 We hope to see you there.

 [ END OF AUDIO ]